RobotOptimist/macivor/content/blog/mlnet-v-python-simple.md

 using System.Linq;
 ```

-Now, unlike python where we could immediately pull in the data we have to setup some classes.
+Now, unlike Python where we could immediately pull in the data we have to setup some classes.
 As C# is a strongly typed language we will have classes to model the data we'll be working with.
 This is a bit more effort to setup, but much easier to work.

 ``` csharp